shanemileham/shanemileham.github.io/_kb/psychology/emotions.md

 There are no "good" and "bad" emotions - just emotions we desire to experience, and ones we don't.
 Typically the ones we desire to experience are the ones we feel when everything is already going well.
 However, all emotions, especially the "negative" ones, give us important information regarding how to act to improve our quality of life.

+Nothing to be ashamed of

+## How to change your emotional state

 Emotions rise and fall
 This too shall pass.
 Everything will get better and get worse.

-Nothing to be ashamed of
+Emotion follows state.
+State can follow action.
+So you can change your emotions through action.

 ## Input